 In 2014, federal regulators finalized a Liquidity Coverage Ratio (LCR) Rule that did not define municipal securities as high quality liquid assets (HQLA).
 NAST supports bipartisan, House-passed legislation (H.R.
 2209), introduced by Representatives Luke Messer (R-IN) and Carolyn Maloney (D-NY), that ensures highly rated municipal securities are treated as level 2A liquid assets.

-Financial literacy programs enable individuals and families to make the best use of their financial resources at key points in life.
-State treasurers and their private sector partners are working diligently to provide education and hands-on training to teach Americans of all ages these critical skills.
+Financial literacy programs enable individuals and families to make the best use of their financial resources.
+State treasurers and their private sector partners are working diligently to provide educational and hands-on training to teach Americans of all ages these critical skills.

 529 College Savings Plans are the primary tax advantaged way for families to save for college.
 As a part of the Bipartisan Budget Act of 2015, Congress and the Administration approved common sense legislation to make improvements to the 529 program (H.R.
 529/S. 335).
 NAST and its affiliate, the College Savings Plans Network (CSPN) look forward to working with Congress to improve 529 plans as Congress considers other changes to the tax code and the reauthorization of the Higher Education Act.

 Signed into law in 2014, the ABLE Act (H.R.
 637/S. 313) amends the Internal Revenue Code to include tax-exempt ABLE accounts for individuals with disabilities.
 State treasurers and 529 administrators are working diligently to ensure that this new program benefits the disabled community in the manner intended.

 National Association of State Treasurers Headquarters 701 Eighth Street NW Suite 540 Washington, DC 20001 (202) 744-6663